Ok2610/python-loader/README.md

 #### Go Server

-The do server is located in the `go-server` folder.
+The Go server is located in the `go-server` folder.
 Make sure the database parameters are set correctly in the `server.go` file, lines 25-34

 ```go
 const (